Many trails take months to travel from end to end, leading you to deal with all types of poor weather conditions.

 Wear clothing that will protect you from the wind, such as a wind-resistant jacket.
 But also dress in layers so that you can adjust as needed.

-Understand any changes to weather that are inbound and when the best time to hike will be.
+Understand any weather changes that are inbound and when the best time to hike will be.
 This way, you can avoid hiking when it is too windy.

 Hike With a Partner & Not Alone